Chinese Street Opera in Singapore: Speak Mandarin campaign

-On 7 September 1979, former Prime Minister of Singapore, Lee Kuan Yew, introduced the Speak Mandarin campaign to encourage Chinese communities in Singapore to converse in Mandarin instead of their native dialects.
+On 7 September 1979, former Prime Minister of Singapore, Lee Kuan Yew, introduced the Speak Mandarin campaign to encourage Chinese communities in Singapore to converse in Mandarin instead of their native regional Chinese languages.
 The Speak Mandarin Campaign featured a series of slogans such as: "Speak more Mandarin and less dialects" in 1979, "Learn Mandarin, Speak Mandarin" in 1981, "Speak Mandarin while at work" and "Don't hesitate, Speak Mandarin." in 1982 to promote Mandarin usage among Chinese workers in their workplaces, and "Please speak Mandarin, your children's future is in your hands" in 1984.
 A survey conducted by the Research and Information Department of Times Publishing Bhd in 1981 revealed that 9 in 10 respondents considered that the campaign was successful, with 64% of 746 Chinese respondents aged 12 and above indicating that they used Mandarin more frequently.
-The Speak Mandarin campaign's success marked a steady decline in the use of dialects during the late 1980s to 1990s, further weakening Chinese opera's cultural relevance within the ethnic Chinese community in Singapore.
+The Speak Mandarin campaign's success marked a steady decline in the use of native regional non-Mandarin Chinese languages (referred to as "dialects") during the late 1980s to 1990s, further weakening Chinese opera's cultural relevance within the ethnic Chinese community in Singapore.